From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin."

 “The dire dichotomy is we can’t stop progress any more than we can halt technology evolution, and yet we must.”

-“No,” Darwin bluntly states, his mind already in solution space. “that’s the wrong approach.
+“No.” Darwin bluntly states, his mind already in solution space.
+“That’s the wrong approach.
 You’re right we can’t stop technology, that genie’s long been let out of the bottle.
-We also can’t stop the coming singularity so it’s a waste of effort to even try.
-What we can do, our only hope for saving humanity, is to create a world of tomorrow that doesn’t need or want AI, and that’s a world God didn’t created humans to inhabit.
+We also can’t stop the coming singularity so it’s a waste of resources to even try.
+What we can do, our only hope for saving humanity, is to create a world of tomorrow that doesn’t need or want AI.
+The challenge, however, is that’s not the world God created for humans to inhabit.

 Comments are closed